 State House Art Commission Board Members

-The art commission consists of 7 members: 3 are appointed by the Governor, 2 are appointed by the Senate President and 2 are appointed by the Speaker of the House of Representatives.
+The art commission consists of seven members: three are appointed by the Governor, two by the Senate President, and by the Speaker of the House of Representatives.

-Paula Morse, Hingham, chair of the Art Commission since 2004, has long been an advocate for public art and the preservation of historic properties and collections.
-She has been involved in curatorial, archival and publications work for the Isabella Stewart Gardner Museum, the Museum of Fine Arts, Boston (Department of American Decorative Arts and Sculpture), the Hull Lifesaving Museum, and the Cohasset Historical Society, where she is currently planning and writing the interpretive text for the ca. 1754 Bates Ship Chandlery/Maritime Museum.
+Paula Morse, Cohasset, chair of the Art Commission from 2004-2024, has long been an advocate for public art and the preservation of historic properties and collections.
+She has been involved in curatorial, archival and publications work for the Isabella Stewart Gardner Museum, the Museum of Fine Arts, Boston (Department of American Decorative Arts and Sculpture), the Hull Lifesaving Museum, and the Cohasset Historical Society.
 She has co-authored the MFA’s catalogue of American sculpture and the Society’s architectural and social history, The First 250, Cohasset’s Earliest Houses and Places.
 She is a Massachusetts Historical Society Fellow and a former antique dealer with a shop in Concord.

 L’Merchie Frazier